-We are currently developing a list of disgribution partners.
-Please let us know of other distributors that are missing from this list.
+You can find the contact details for seed distributors in the description of each individual variety.
+Please let us know of other distributors that may be missing from this list.

 OpenSourceSeeds does not sell seed or have a shop.
 We refer to partners who are specialists in seed production and sales.
 We see our task as creating the conditions for open-source licensing.
 We provide licence forms and guidelines, and collect and give access to information of open-source varieties.

 - Buy and distribute open-source varieties and tell people about the idea.